Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Variational Quantum Eigensolver

 We then iteratively update the $2p$ parameters $\boldsymbol{\theta}$ to minimize the expectation value of the energy of the final state.
-Previous research indicates that Hamiltonian variational ansatz with depth $p = n/2$ suffices to prepare the ground state of TFIM~\cite{wierichs2020avoiding, ho2019efficient}.
+Previous research indicates that Hamiltonian variational ansatz with depth $p = n/2$ suffices to prepare the ground state of the 1D TFI model~\cite{wierichs2020avoiding, ho2019efficient}.
 The quantum circuit is illustrated in Fig.~\ref{fig:vqe}(a).

+Before enhancing VQE with variance extrapolation, we first numerically verify the assumption that the excited state superposition $|\psi_{\text{ex}}\rangle$ in Eq.~\ref{psif_dec} remains essentially unchanged during the optimization.
+We denote the excited-state superposition of the fully-optimized state ($i.e.$, the achievable state with the lowest energy) in VQE as $|\psi^f_{\mathrm{ex}}\rangle$ and the excited superposition during the optimization as $|\psi_{\mathrm{ex}}\rangle$.
+In the following, we set system size $n = 8,10,12,14$ and circuit depth $p=n/2-1$, then sample $10$ different initial points for each case. $D_1$, $D_2$, and the overlaps between $|\psi^f_{\mathrm{ex}}\rangle$ and $|\psi_{\mathrm{ex}}\rangle$ during the optimization are shown in Fig.~\ref{fig:overlap}. $D_1$ and $D_2$ are sightly decreased, but the changes are within an acceptable range if we abandon points with a large variance.
+For different system sizes, the overlaps are usually higher than $0.9$ and it gets very close to 1 with the decrease of the variance.